-STAFF TESTIMONY BEFORE THE PENNSYLVANIA MILK MARKETING BOARD COST REPLACEMENT HEARING - MILK MARKETING AREA 3 July 5, 2017
+STAFF TESTIMONY BEFORE THE PENNSYLVANIA MILK MARKETING BOARD COST REPLACEMENT HEARING - MILK MARKETING AREA 5 July 5, 2017

 Good Morning.
 My name is Clifford Ackman.
-As the Statistical Analyst for the Pennsylvania Milk Marketing Board, I collected the information for and produced Staff Surrebuttal Exhibit 1, dealing with the cross-section of milk dealers in the Northeastern Milk Marketing Area (Area 3).
-I have listed these milk dealers in footnote 3 along with the percentage of sales by those dealers compared to all dealers selling into Area 3.
-As a representative sample of the entire area, these dealers were used to compile the data for the remaining Exhibits.
+As the Statistical Analyst for the Pennsylvania Milk Marketing Board, I collected the information for and produced Staff Surrebuttal Exhibit 1, dealing with the cross-section of milk dealers in Area 5.
+I have listed these milk dealers in footnote 3 along with the percentage of sales by those dealers compared to all dealers selling into the Western Pennsylvania Milk Marketing Area.
+As a representative sample of the entire area, these dealers were used to compile the data for the remaining exhibits.